Arizona Constitution and Arizona's Political History.

 Arizona, like all states, is governed by two constitutions: the US Constitution establishes the broad contours in which the states can operate; the Arizona Constitution establishes, structures, and limits the state government.

-Because the state’s governing authority is far more expansive than the federal government's enumerated powers, state constitutions are usually longer, often much longer, than the federal constitution.
+Because the state’s governing authority is far more expansive than the enumerated powers of the federal government, state constitutions are usually longer, often much longer, than the federal constitution.
 This is doubly true of more democratic constitutions, such as Arizona’s, which incorporates direct democratic features like an initiative and referendum.

 The initiative is the process by which citizens can directly propose and pass legislation (or constitutional amendments); the referendum is the process by which citizens can, in effect, directly veto legislation passed by the legislature.
-These are the most prominent, but by no means only, ways in which the Arizona Constitution creates much more direct citizen participation in government compared to the US Constitution.
-Citizens can also recall elected officials in the Arizona government for any reason, whereas, in the federal government, impeachment (or expulsion) by Congress is the only method to remove presidents or members of Congress before the end of their terms.
+These are the most prominent, but by no means only, ways in which the Arizona constitution creates much more direct citizen participation in government compared to the US Constitution.
+Citizens can also recall elected officials in the Arizona government for any reason, whereas, in the federal government, impeachment (or expulsion) by Congress is the only method to remove presidents or members of Congress prior to the end of their terms.
 Another prominent way in which the two have much different views of direct democracy is the amendment process.
-The US Constitution requires any ratification to have supermajority support distributed geographically across most of the states to require a more substantial consensus; a simple majority of the voters can generally change the Arizona Constitution to reflect the will of the majority more directly in the state’s constitution.
+The US Constitution requires any ratification have supermajority support distributed geographically across most of the states, in order to require a stronger consensus; the Arizona Constitution can generally be changed by a simple majority of the voters, in order to reflect the will of the majority more directly in the state’s constitution.
 (Amendments raising taxes require the support of three-fifths of those voting, rather than a majority, echoing the requirement that only a supermajority of two-thirds of the legislature can raise taxes.)

-In his essay “Popular Constitutionalism in State and Nation,” political scientist Alan Tarr has argued that federalism and state constitutions allow Americans to enjoy the benefits of both a shared, limited, and hard-to-amend federal Constitution, changeable only with a clear and cross-regional consensus, and the responsiveness and flexibility of state constitutions, which can more tightly approximate local values.
+In his essay “Popular Constitutionalism in State and Nation,” political scientist Alan Tarr has argued that federalism and state constitutions allow Americans to have the benefits of both a shared, limited, and hard-to-amend federal Constitution, changeable only with a clear and cross-regional consensus, alongside the responsiveness and flexibility of state constitutions that can more tightly approximate local values.

 There are other significant differences, too.

 The Arizona constitution does not list out the powers of the state government.
 By the Tenth Amendment of the US Constitution, Arizona’s government is assumed to have the power to act unless otherwise restrained, either by the US Constitution or its own state constitution.
 The federal government can only exercise those specific powers given to it by the people through the US Constitution.
-So, the Arizona Constitution is much longer because citizens must be more specific in restricting the state government and its processes.
+One reason the Arizona Constitution is much longer is that citizens must be much more specific in restricting the state government and its processes.
 Another difference is that the Arizona Constitution, since it does not need to grant powers, instead often mandates specific policies or obligations of the state government.

 Discussion Prompt 1: The US constitution establishes the federal government and establishes certain limits on state governments.
 What document creates Arizona’s state government?
 Can you name any differences in how it operates and how the US government operates?